l-io-n/AI-Resources/Research and Testing/Simple Context 2 Guide.md

 * `/r` or `/rel John` opens the relationship menu for "John".
 * `/t` or `/title ex wife` creates or loads the title with the label "ex wife".
 * `/f` or `/find Mary` searches and displays all scenes, entries and titles with the label "Mary".
-* `/ban John, Mary` prevents the entries "John" and "Mary" from being injected into context.
+* `/b` or `/ban John, Mary` prevents the entries "John" and "Mary" from being injected into context.
 <br />With no entries specified, `/ban` by itself will clear all previous bans.

 ###### Scene and Perspective